 Based on the results of the t-test in the regression model, the Productive Working Hours variable has a t-value of 12.961 with a significance (Sig.) value of 0.000.
-The significance value is much smaller than the 0.05 significance level, indicating that Productive Working Hours have a significant effect on the dependent variable, revenue.
+The significance value is much smaller than the 0.05 significance level, indicating that the Productive Working Hours variable has a significant effect on the dependent variable, Revenue.
 The unstandardized regression coefficient of 66,706 indicates that for each increase of one unit in Productive Working Hours, Revenue will increase by 66,706 rupiahs, assuming other variables remain constant.
-This confirms that Productive Working Hours plays a very strong role in explaining the variation in revenue.
+This confirms that Productive Working Hours plays a very strong role in explaining the variation in Revenue.
 Additionally, the standardized regression coefficient (Beta) of 0.983 shows that the relationship between Productive Working Hours and Revenue is very strong, with Productive Working Hours contributing dominantly to the model.
-This indicates that Productive Working Hours is a very important factor in predicting revenue, and this relationship is highly significant in the regression analysis, highlighting the importance of this variable in the model.
+This indicates that Productive Working Hours is a very important factor in predicting Revenue, and this relationship is highly significant in the regression analysis, highlighting the importance of this variable in the model.

 Table 17.
-F-Hypothesis Test

-ANOVA a
+F-Hypothesis Test ANOVA a

 Model Sum of Squares df Mean Square F Sig.

-1 Regression 23284685.149 1 23284685.149 167.989 .000b
+1 Regression 23284685.149 1 23284685.149 167.989 .000 b

 Residual 831650.851 6 138608.475

 Total 24116336.000 7

 a.
-Depe ndent Variable: F Revenue
+Depe a.
+Dependent Variable: Revenue

-b.
-Predi ctors: (Constant) , Productive Working Hours